NersisyanLia/PrioryList/README.md

-# Task Manager
+Task Manager Readme

-This is a simple task management system written in C. It allows users to create profiles, manage to-do lists, add tasks, set reminders, and more.
+This repository contains a simple task management system implemented in C. The system allows users to perform various tasks such as logging in, creating profiles, managing to-do lists, adding tasks, setting reminders, and more.
+Below is an overview of the files and functionalities:

-## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`
-2. Compile the program: `gcc main.c task_manager.c -o task_manager`
-3. Run the program: `./task_manager`

-## Features

-- **User Authentication:** Users can log in, log out, and create profiles.
-- **Task Management:** Users can create to-do lists, add tasks, set reminders, and view tasks.
-- **File I/O:** Tasks can be saved to and loaded from a file (`tasks.txt`).

-## Usage

-- Upon running the program, users are presented with a menu to perform various actions.
+Files:
+main.c
-- Users can log in, create profiles, manage tasks, and save/load tasks from a file.
+This file contains the main program logic.
+It provides a menu-driven interface for users to interact with the task management system.
+Users can perform actions such as logging in, creating profiles, managing to-do lists, adding tasks, and saving/loading tasks to/from a file.

-## Structure

-- `main.c`: Contains the main program logic and the menu interface.
-- `task_manager.c`: Implements functions for user authentication, task management, and file I/O.
-- `task_manager.h`: Header file containing structures and function declarations.
+task_manager.c
+This file contains the implementation of functions related to user and task management.
+It includes functions for handling login and logout, creating user profiles, managing to-do lists, adding tasks, setting reminders, displaying tasks, and saving/loading tasks to/from a file.

+task_manager.h
+This header file defines structures and function declarations used in the task management system.
+It includes structures for users and tasks, as well as declarations for functions related to user and task management.

+Functionalities:
+User Management:
+Login and Logout: Users can log in and out of the system.
+Only one user can be logged in at a time.

+Profile Creation: Users can create profiles by providing a username, password, name, age, and job.

+Task Management:
+To-Do List: Users can create a to-do list, although the specific implementation is marked as a placeholder and can be extended further.

+Add Task: Logged-in users can add tasks with a description, due date, category, labels, and additional notes.

+Display Tasks: Users can view a list of tasks, including their description, category, labels, due date, completion status, and reminder status.

+Set Reminder: Users can set a reminder for a specific task.

+File I/O:
+Save and Load Tasks: Users can save tasks to a file (tasks.txt) and load tasks from a file.
+The file format is a simple text-based format, with one line per task.